Notice to Retailers Regarding Sales and Use Tax Resale Certificate

 In addition, the issuer must attach to the resale certificate some proof (including a location and phone number) that the issuer is engaged in business.
 This could include the issuer's:

 3. business card.

-Finally, the issuer should attach a statement to the resale certificate stating that the issuer is not required to have a Connecticut Sales and Use Tax permit because it is not making sales in Connecticut or making sales that are otherwise subject to Connecticut sales and use taxes.
+Finally, the issuer should attach a statement to the resale certificate stating that the issuer is not required to have a Connecticut seller's permit because it is not making sales in Connecticut or making sales that are otherwise subject to Connecticut sales and use taxes.

 Q. MUST A PURCHASER ISSUE A NEW RESALE CERTIFICATE FOR EACH PURCHASE FROM THE SAME RETAILER?

 A. A resale certificate may be issued for one purchase, or may be issued as a "Blanket Certificate" for a continuing line of purchases that are for resale.
 For a resale certificate to be used for a continuing line of purchases, the certificate should be marked "Blanket Certificate."